Everything You Need to Know About

 Celery Seed (Apium graveolens)

-Overview and health benefits
+Overview and Health Benefits

 Celery seed (Apium graveolens) is used in herbal medicine to support urinary health, alleviate joint pain, improve digestion, and promote cardiovascular health.
 Although other parts of the plant are beneficial too, the seed is particularly important.
 It contains various active compounds, including 3-n-butylphthalide (3nB), apiol, luteolin-glycosides and flavones which contribute to its medicinal effects.
 For example, 3nB is known for its vasodilatory and hypotensive effects (improving circulation and lowering blood pressure respectively), as well as for its lipid-lowering properties (Tsi & Tan, 1997; Lv et al., 2022).
 Apiol is used for its diuretic and urinary antiseptic properties (Wang et al., 2022; Sarshar et al., 2018).
 Luteolin-glycosides and flavones possess strong antioxidant and anti-inflammatory effects, which can help reduce the risk of chronic diseases such as cardiovascular disease and diabetes (Jayawickreme et al., 2024; Zhang et al., 2023).